projects-data-structures-fundamentals/2020-spring-carlos-melissa/README.md

 * Define and initialize two placeholder variables: **category_dict** and **category_data_list**. category_dict will contain all the info from the salary_category of that iteration, or `category_dict = categorized_data[category_name]`. category_data_list contains just the dictionary paired with the data key in category_dict.
 * Assign the length of category_data_list to the count key in frequency data
 * Define and initialize the variable **category_data**, and assign it to `frequency_data[category_name]['data']`.
 This is purely to shorten the code within the `for` loops below, since accessing the data key requires a lot of characters.
-* Iterate through category_data_list with the loop variable **records**, then iterate through enumerate(records) with the following line: `for column_index, field in enumerate(records):` This line allows us to access the index as well as the actual field in records while iterating.
+* Iterate through category_data_list with the loop variable **record**, then iterate through enumerate(record) with the following line: `for column_index, field in enumerate(records):` This line allows us to access the index as well as the actual field in record while iterating.
 * Using an `if` statement, check if column_index is not 0, 4, 6, 7, or 10.
 We ignore the values at these indices since they contain irrelevant information, such as respondent id and age.
-* If the column_index is not any of those indices, the following conditional occurs:
+Within this same if statement, check if ';' is in the field.
+If ';' is in the field, the data is from the LanguageWorkedWith column and needs to be parsed.
-    * If the field contains ';', split the field by ';' and assign the new list to **values**.
+    * If this condition is met, split the field by ';' and assign the new list to **values**.
 This split will parse the LanguageWorkedWith column.
         * Iterate through values with the loop variable **value**.
         * if value is not already a key in category_data, make it a key and assign it to the integer 0.
         * If value is already a key, increment it's value by 1
+* Else, check if the column index is not 0, 4, 6, 7, or 10 (without the ';' character).
-    * Else, if field is not already a key in category_data, make it a key and assign it to the integer 0.
+    * If this condition is met, if field is not already a key in category_data, make it a key and assign it to the integer 0.
     * If field is already a key, increment it's value by 1.

 * After all the iterations complete, return frequency_data